Danielvermel/house-saver/README.md

 ## Description

-In this project you can rent a variety of different fire extihuishers to help save your house.
+In this project, you can rent a variety of different fire extinguishers to help save your house.
 The Goal of this project was to learn the Nuxt.js framework.

 This project uses the following technologies:
 - HTML/CSS;